-Identify and authorize appropriate areas within sanctuaries for planting oysters raised by oyster gardeners.
+Identify and authorize appropriate areas within sanctuaries for planting oysters raised by oyster gardeners and maintain these planted areas as sanctuaries.
+Continue to confirm planting areas with oyster gardening groups in advance of the planting season.

 Continue to require Marylanders Grow Oysters program participants and other oyster gardeners to register annually and report the quantity of oysters planted, planting date(s), receiving site location (latitude/longitude) and any other data the department deems appropriate.